 Note: This is an upgraded version of Referrers.

-Commerce plans (Basic and Advanced) can see traffic sources by other KPIs, including revenue, orders, and conversion.
+- Commerce plans (Basic and Advanced) can see traffic sources by multiple KPIs, including revenue, orders, and conversion.

 What determines a Traffic Source?